tsal/mesh/README.md

 ### Consumers and producers

-Consumer - component that receives events from external source and hands them off to producers Producer - component that receives events from consumers and produces external events
+Consumer - component that receives events from external source and hands them off to producers

+Producer - component that receives events from consumers and produces external events

+Event (aka Message) can be sent to multiple producers.
+The send is parallel and async.

 ### Mesh